 As of August 2014, L.I.F.E has provided scholarships to over 90 deserving students attending colleges and universities in 30 states plus the District of Columbia.

-Furthermore, this website will provide you with information prepared to help college students with lupus and their families to cope with the disease.
+Furthermore, this website provides resources for college students with lupus and their families coping with the disease.
 We hope that you find this information useful and welcome any suggestions or inquiries via email at firstname.lastname@example.org.